OpenKnowledgeHub/jSEPA/README.md

 The maven build script automatically downloads a text file from the Bundesbank containing bank information data to enable IBAN to BIC transformation.
 The file will only be downloaded when it is missing or older than a week.

+## Credits

+This library was originally written by Robert Becker <robert at rbecker.eu> and is now maintained by Jelmen Guhlke.